sola-st/suppression_study/README.md

 * Analysis to get the unified warning kinds and the number of each kind. -> Table 1.

 #### RQ2: Evolution of Suppressions.
+* Run ComputeWarningSuppressionMapsOnLatestCommit.py
+-> Although this file is part of RQ3, running it here can help reduce the execution time of ComputeSuppressionHistories.py later.
 * Run ComputeSuppressionHistories.py.
 * Run CountSuppressionsOnLatestCommit.py -> suppressions_per_repo.tex (part of Table 2).
+* Run Get1000Commits.py
 * Run DistributionOfSuppressionsNumOnMainCommits.py -> Figure 4.
 * Run VisualizeLifetimeForAllSuppressions.py -> Figure 5 and commits_and_histories.tex (remaining Part of Table 2).
 * suppressions_per_repo.tex + commits_and_histories.tex -> Table 2.